kawaicheung/book-on-naming-things/manuscript/Ch_MeaningVsMeaning.md

 We're told in code to avoid premature abstractions.
 Wait until as late as you can before you replace a concrete concept with something abstract.
 I find the same truth holds with naming things.

 I'm working on a piece of code that processes incoming emails.
-One of the its responsibilities is to send a generic auto-response email back to the original sender if certain conditions are met.
+One of its responsibilities is to send a generic auto-response email back to the original sender if certain conditions are met.

 In the first iteration of this feature, we decide to send an auto-response email only if the original email was received outside of a company's office hours.
 I've written another method that does this dirty work -- querying the company's work hours and comparing date ranges to the current date and time before returning a boolean to answer the question.
 I then call on this method to determine if an auto-response is necessary.